calliope-project/calliope/doc/user/building.rst

                     constraints:
                         energy_cap_max: 30000

 Locations can optionally specify ``coordinates`` (used in visualisation or to compute distance between them) and must specify ``techs`` allowed at that location.
 As seen in the example above, each allowed tech must be listed, and can optionally specify additional location-specific parameters (constraints or costs).
-If given, location-specific parameters supersede any model-wide constraints a technology defines in the ``techs`` section for that location.
+If given, location-specific parameters supersede any group constraints a technology defines in the ``techs`` section for that location.

 The ``links`` section specifies possible transmission links between locations in the form ``location1,location2``: